myildirim6198/UltrasoundMicrophoneArrayAdapterBAT/README.md

-# Ultrasound Microphone Array Adapter for recording microbats
+# Ultrasound Microphone Array Adapter for recording and locating microbats

 This project was developed as a final thesis project.
 This device is intended to be connected to end devices such as PCs, laptops and Smartphones over USB-C